valtido/sentry-docs/src/collections/_documentation/clients/ruby/usage.md

 Raven.capture_message("Something went very wrong")
 ```

+&nbsp;
 ## Referencing Events

 The client exposes a `last_event_id` accessor allowing you to easily reference the last captured event.
-This is useful, for example, if you wanted to show the user a reference on your error page:
+This is useful, for example, if you want to show the user a reference on your error page:

 ```ruby
 # somewhere deep in the stack